 Do you work or live on an upper floor?
 Then take the steps each morning and watch how less breathless you are from week to week.

 6. Do a fitness video

-There are plenty of free fitness videos on the internet and the NHS has even commissioned some of its own.
-Belly dancing, yoga or a home workout – take your pick.
-Or if you're a Benenden Health member, sign up for one of our fitness classes through your account or access recorded sessions through the app.
+There are plenty of free fitness videos on the internet and as a Benenden Health member, you have access to fitness classes on the Benenden Health App.
+Yoga, Disco Barre or HIIT – take your pick.
+Sign up for one of our fitness classes through your account or access recorded sessions through the app.

 If you want to exercise outdoors with others, and fancy giving back to your community, then joining the GoodGym could be for you.
 A session involves a group run and then helping with a task such as community gardening or visiting an isolated older person.
 It’s free though many members contribute to the charity to aid its running costs.
 See goodgym.org

 8. Go for a brisk walk

 Public Health England’s advice is to focus on the speed at which you walk rather than the number of steps per day.

 The advice is that 10 minutes of brisk walking each day is an easy way for adults to introduce more moderate-intensity physical activity into their lives and reduce their risk of early death by up to 15%.